 |Thurs., Sept.
 29, 2022||Thurs., Oct.
 6, 2022 (10 a.m.)|

 |Thurs., Oct.
 6, 2022||Thurs., Oct.
 13, 2022 (10 a.m.)|

 Note that individuals seeking to fill a vacancy are NOT expected to appear at these Court dates.

 Vacancy Kit: Judge of Elections [Kit will be posted no later than Monday, September 19]

 Vacancy Kit: Minority and Majority Inspector [Kit will be posted no later than Monday, September 19]

 Pennsylvania Election Code (25 P.S. §2675) directs that “(c) Vacancies in election boards occurring at any time during the five days immediately preceding any primary or election or on the day of the primary or election may be filled by appointment by the County Board of Elections from a pool of competent persons who are qualified registered electors of the county…Any person appointed to fill a vacancy in accordance with this subsection shall serve as a member of the election board on the day of the primary or election only…”

-You must be available to attend one of the County training sessions.
-The Bureau will contact you regarding your emergency appointment within five days of the primary or election.
+Note that both new and current Poll Workers must be available to attend one of the County training sessions (in-person and online training is available).
+The Poll Worker Coordinator Team will contact you regarding your emergency appointment within five days of the election.

-If you have questions about serving as a poll worker, please contact the Elections Bureau by phone at (610) 891-4673 or by email at DelcoElection@co.delaware.pa.us.
+If you have questions about serving as a poll worker, please contact the Election Bureau's Poll Workers Office by email at email@example.com.